eth-protocol-fellows/protocol-studies/docs/eps/week7-research.md

 - MPT and the Verge
 - Design and cryptography
 - Transitioning the state tree to verkle
-- Current state and challanges
+- Current state and challenges

 ## Additional reading and exercises